jpercyasnet/megaparse/README.md

-# megapase
+# megaparse
-Rust-GTK4 program to parse out from megacmd ls
+Rust-iced program to parse out from megacmd ls for comparison with rclone lsf